Sponsored fellowships and awards

 - Curriculum vitae

-A current curriculum vitae must be submitted as an Adobe PDF file using the upload form mentioned above.
+A current curriculum vitae must be submitted as a PDF using the upload form mentioned above.

 - Research plan/personal statement

-A description of the proposed research project to be pursued is required.
+A description of the proposed research project is required.
 This section should not exceed three single spaced pages, excluding references.
-The research plan must be submitted as an Adobe PDF file using the upload form mentioned above.
+The research plan must be submitted as a PDF using the upload form mentioned above.
 A statement must be included in either the letter from the faculty member or the research proposal that indicates the specific role that the student will play in the research.
 The successful proposal will be understandable to a broad audience.
 For the Carle Neuroscience Award, the personal statement should include a summary of the applicant's interest and experience in conducting magnetic resonance or other imaging research.
 The statement should also include information about relevant coursework and career goals.

 - Letter from a Beckman faculty member

-The application must also include a letter from a Beckman Institute faculty member indicating his or her willingness to sponsor the student for the summer at the Beckman Institute.
-The faculty member must submit the letter as an Adobe PDF file, via e-mail to email@example.com.
+The application must also include a letter from a full- or part-time Beckman Institute faculty member indicating his or her willingness to sponsor the student for the summer at the Beckman Institute.
+The faculty member must submit the letter as a PDF via e-mail to email@example.com.
 A statement must be included in either the letter from the faculty member or the research proposal that indicates the role the student has played in previous research projects led by the faculty member and the specific role that the student will play in the future research.

 For the Carle Neuroscience Award, the letter may come from a Carle Neuroscience Institute faculty member.